Clay-Ferguson/quantizr/docs/how-to-build-and-run.md

 # Building the App

+## Build Basics

+You should have a working knowledge of the following things before you try to build Quanta (at least if you want to understand it):

+Maven, Docker, Docker Compose, Linux Bash Scripts, Java, TypeScript, WebPack, MongoDB

+# Build Scripts

+The bash shell scripts for building the code are named 'build--*.sh' in the project root.
+There are 4 of them for various kinds of deployments.
+Each one has notes in the top saying what it's for.

+# About the Builder

 This app uses maven as the builder (see pom.xml), and the languages involved are Java and TypeScript.
-The build generates a 'fat jar' containing Tomcat and the WebApp itself, and is a free-standing Java JAR that contains everything needed at runtime except for the MongoDB database.
-The way MongoDB is normally integrated into the runtime is by having a docker instance that contains both the MongoDB and the App fat JAR deployed.
+The build generates a 'fat jar' containing Tomcat and the WebApp itself, and is a free-standing Java JAR that contains everything, all the code.
+This fat jar is turned into a docker image, for deploying in a 'docker compose' container.

+The way MongoDB is integrated into the runtime is by having a docker instance that contains both the MongoDB and the App fat JAR deployed.
-There are two build scripts in the root of the project: build-dev.sh, and build-test.sh.
-The 'build-dev.sh' is for running locally during development and will startup a debuggable instance of the docker containers when run.
-The build-test.sh builds and saves the docker containers into a TAR file for deploying into a test environment.

 # Prerequisites

-If you are running Linux (18.04 as of 4/5/2019, when this is being written) here are the things to run before building and also I'm including the actual commands to install all these things:

-Linode Config: 4GB RAM, 2CPU, 80GB Storage
+If you're running Linux the following will need to be installed before running a build:

 ## Install Java

 You should use only Java11 or later.

 https://www.linode.com/docs/development/java/install-java-on-ubuntu-18-04/

 https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-20-04

 ## Install Maven